pronovic/apologies-ui/notes/design.md

 good documentation and a good getting started guide that someone can get through in a day of study.

-Both Vuetify and BootstrapVue have a good reputation.
-Bootstrap is perhaps more flexible, but requires things like jquery.
-Vuetify provides a very strict Material Design result with very few options.

-Sounds like there is a good source of components with [awesome-vue](https://github.com/vuejs/awesome-vue#ui-components) as well.

 ### Rendering the Game Board

-My intent is to use [Phaser 3](http://phaser.io/) for rendering the game board itself within the frontend.
-There are a zillion different ways to do this.
-A lot of them seem to have a niche focus, a small audience, or aren't very active.
-Phaser seems to be popular and well supported, and there's good documentation for how to get started.
+My intent is to use [Vue Konva](https://konvajs.org/docs/vue/index.html) for rendering the game board.
+Konva is a canvas library.
+Since it has Vue integration, the canvas widgets are reactive.

 ### Testing